 There are different ways to get involved:

 1) Become an on-campus SP volunteer.
 See details below.
-The next sessions are 14-25 August register here
+The next sessions will be 17-30 October.
+Register here.

 2) Become an online SP volunteer for our OSPIA program (flexible dates and ongoing) - assist us from home more info here